CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

 1. Wait for the deployment to complete.

-## Task 4: Connect the Azure AI Search to your project
+### Task 4: Connect the Azure AI Search to your project

+In this task, you will connect the Azure AI Search to your project.
+Azure AI Search service and connection in order to create a search index.
+The search index is used to retrieve relevant documents based on the user's question.

 1. Navigate back to **Azure AI Foundary** portal, select **Management center** from the left pane.